 Looking for delicious Southern cuisine with a modern twist in the Pacific Northwest?
-Look no further than Casper Fry, which is located in the heart of the historic South Perry neighbourhood.
+Look no further than Casper Fry, located in the heart of the historic South Perry neighbourhood.
 A family-owned restaurant named after their great-grandfather, Casper Fry, and inspired by simpler times when people had organic gardens and knew where their food came from, the folks at Casper Fry pride themselves on serving locally sourced fare in a modern rustic atmosphere.
 Highlights from the menu include the juicy Altamont burger topped with the southern classic pimento cheese and shrimp and grits.
-Also featuring delicious desserts and tempting handcrafted libations, there is something to tantalize everyone’s taste buds.
+Also featuring delicious desserts, there is something to tantalize everyone’s taste buds.

 Casper Fry, 928 S. Perry St., Spokane, WA, USA, +1 509 535 0536

 The multiple award-winning Wild Sage American Bistro is a ‘comfortable fine dining’ establishment in a warm and intimate environment.
 Serving creative dishes that highlight fresh locally sourced ingredients, the team at Wild Sage also offer a gluten-free menu and will happily create dishes for other dietary restrictions.
 Succulent choices on the menus include the gluten-free goat cheese stuffed chicken breast with balsamic bing cherries, wild arugula salad, Kansas City bacon lardons, and white cheddar grits and the bouillabaisse with halibut, wild shrimp, scallops, and mussels in a tomato broth with garlic bread and saffron aioli.